 Our lab is interested in the cells at the edges of the distribution.
 The ones do not look like the others, often labeled at ‘weird’, and easily overlooked in most conventional approaches that only consider the behavior of the average cell.
 Our underlying hypothesis is that a lot of biology exists at the edges, and sometimes, the most interesting cells exist far away from the population average.
 We apply this thinking to pathogenesis, in which there are clear examples of rare subpopulations playing important roles.

-These are especially important questions with respect to Mycobacterium tuberculosis, the causative agent of tuberculosis.
-TB kills more people each year than any other pathogen.
-Part of the reason for Mtb’s success as a pathogen is that it can exhibit a tremendous amount of variability even in a genetically identical population of pathogen cells.
-This diversity allows the pathogen to survive the stresses imposed by the host and by antibiotics used to treat TB.
+We study mycobacteria.
+The most famous mycobacteria, Mycobacterium tuberculosis, causes tuberculosis, the world’s deadliest infectious disease.
+Part of the reason for M.tuberculosis’s success as a pathogen is that it can exhibit a tremendous amount of variability even in a genetically identical population.
+This diversity allows the pathogen to survive the stresses imposed by the host and by the antibiotics used to treat the disease.

-Our lab uses a variety of techniques: from parallel transposon sequencing to super-resolution microscopy to discover the strategies mycobacteria use to grow and survive.
-We hope what we learn will be helpful in designing new tuberculosis therapeutics designed to kill the infection faster and more completely.
+Our lab uses a variety of techniques – from parallel transposon sequencing to super-resolution microscopy – to discover the strategies mycobacteria use to grow and survive.
+We hope that what we learn will be helpful in designing new tuberculosis therapeutics designed to kill the infection faster and more completely.